• Skip to primary navigation

 Instructions

-• Preheat the oven to 350° F. Lightly grease a 9-inch tart pan with a removable bottom and set it aside.
+• Prepare the tart shell pan.
+Lightly grease a 9-inch tart pan with a removable bottom and set it aside.

-• Fill a small bowl with cool water and place the chopped leeks into the water.
+• Dice and clean the leeks.
+Grab a cutting board and sharp knife, trim the bottom of each leek cutting off the root, then chop off the dark green leaves and discard.
+Dice the leeks into small pieces.
+Fill a small bowl with cool water and place the chopped leeks into the water.
 Allow the leeks to soak for 5 minutes, then strain the bowl with a colander under running cool water, removing any excess debris.
 Set the leeks aside.

-• Cut the strips of bacon into small pieces, then add the bacon to a large frying pan.
-Cook on medium/low heat for around 2 minutes, then add the leeks and oil to the pan.
-Cover with a lid for 5 minutes, stirring every so often.
-Remove the lid and continue to cook for another 5 minutes, or until the leeks have cooked down.
+• Cook the bacon and leeks.
+Cut the strips of bacon into small pieces, then add the bacon and olive oil to a large skillet.
+On medium-low heat cook the bacon for around 2 minutes, then add the leeks to the pan with a pinch of salt.
+Cook for 10-15 minutes while stirring occasionally, until the leeks have cooked down and softened.

-• Once the leeks have cooked through, add the raw spinach.
+• Add the spinach and aromatics.
+Once the leeks have cooked through, add the raw spinach.
 Continue to stir until the spinach has wilted.
-Add the fresh thyme, garlic, salt, and pepper, then turn off the heat and set the pan aside.
+Add the fresh thyme, garlic, salt, and black pepper.
+Cook for 1 minute then turn off the heat and set the pan aside.

-• Place the pan in the oven and bake for 15-18 minutes or until the filling is set.
+• Bake the quiche.
+Place the quiche onto the baking sheet and into the oven to bake for 12-15 minutes or until the filling is set.
 The center should be slightly wobbly.

-• Remove from the oven and allow the tart to cool for 10 minutes, then serve.
+• Let the quiche cool.
+Remove from the oven and allow the quiche to cool for 15 minutes before serving.

 Nutrition